mazi-project/back-end/README.md

--r,--ram                  Displays the RAM usage -s,--storage              Displays the percentage of the available storage -n,--network              Displays the Download/Upload speed
+-r,--ram                  Displays the RAM usage -s,--storage              Displays the percentage of the available storage -n,--network              Displays the Download/Upload speed -d,--domain               Set a remote server domain.( Default is localhost ) -s,--status               Displays the status of store process --store                   [enable] , [disable ] or [flush]

 ```

 ### mazi-appstat.sh ###